|Faculty and Staff Home > Employee Handbook > Section V-2: College Property|

 The Mail Courier in Facility Services issues mailbox keys, if needed.
 Campus Police and Facility Services work together to issue keys to employees’ offices and instructional spaces as approved.
 College employees must not reproduce keys.

 All full-time and part-time employees are required to have and wear a college ID/access card.
 (See also Employee Photo Identification/Key Card in Section IV-2.)
 All employees automatically receive access to the faculty/staff lounges and mail rooms through their ID/Access cards.
 Program directors and supervisors should direct new employees to the Campus Police and Public Safety office to obtain their college ID/access card.
-The college ID/access card can be produced Mondays through Fridays from 8 a.m. to 10 p.m. and on Saturdays from 8 a.m. to 4 p.m. at the Campus Police and Public Safety office located in the White Building Annex on the Main Campus.
+The college ID/access card can be produced Mondays through Fridays from 8 a.m. to 10 p.m. and on Saturdays from 8 a.m. to 4 p.m. at the Campus Police and Public Safety office located in Building 8 on the Main Campus.
 If an employee needs access to any card reader door(s) other than the lounges or mail rooms, a request must be submitted on the Key/Keyless Entry Request form.
 The Key/Keyless Entry Request form is available on the college website.

 The Lost Key Report form is also used for reporting lost keys or college ID/access cards.
 It is important that Campus Police and Public Safety be notified as quickly as possible when keys or college ID/access cards are lost.